doughodson/OpenEaaglesExamples/Readme.txt

 Libraries: (the 'x' in library name indicates eXample)
 --------------------------------------------------------------------------------------------
-   libMyRecorder     Example extension of the Data Recorder
+   libPlaneBehaviors  -- example UBF behaviors

-   libPlaneBehaviors Example UBF behaviors
+   libxDataRecorder   -- eXample extension of the Data Recorder

-   libxPanel         Common components to display an instrument panel, used by 'mainy1',
+   libxPanel          -- eXample components to display an instrument panel, used by 'mainy1',
                          'mainUbf1' and 'testRecordData'